rust-lang/rfcs/text/3502-cargo-script.md

 [summary]: #summary

 This RFC adds support for single-file bin packages in cargo.
-Single-file bin packages are `.rs` files with an embedded manifest and a `main`.
+Single-file bin packages are rust source files with an embedded manifest and a `main`.
 These files will be accepted by cargo commands as `--manifest-path` just like `Cargo.toml` files.
 `cargo` will be modified to accept `cargo <file>.rs` as a shortcut to `cargo